 When editing or displaying spatial data stored using SQL Server native spatial types, ArcGIS client applications may encounter the following errors:

 Error: The app domain with specified version id (%d) was unloaded due to memory pressure and could not be found.

 Note: By default, the error log is found in the following folder location: C:\Program Files\Microsoft SQL Server\MSSQL##.MSSQLSERVER\MSSQL\Log

-Microsoft SQL Server spatial types are heavily dependent on the CLR.
-When the application domain hosting the CLR data is unloaded, this is treated as a schema change to the database engine and may result in errors while displaying and editing feature classes stored using either the geometry or geography types.
+Microsoft SQL Server spatial data types (Geometry and Geography) are implemented as CLR data types.
+When the application domain hosting the spatial data type structures is unloaded, the engine treats this as a schema change to the underlying objects referenced in the cursor.
+As a result, spatial queries while displaying and editing layers stored using either geometry or geography types may fail with related error messages when the schema change is detected.